CrimsonInn/dab-tree/README.md

 <img src="/ReadMeImages/tree.png" width="200">

 Tree the a kind of prediction model based on thresholds.
+According to WikiPedia, "A decision tree is a decision support tool that uses a tree-like graph or model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.
+It is one way to display an algorithm."

 Here is an example:

 <img src="/ReadMeImages/tree2.png" width="600">

 ## What is a Gradient Boosting Tree
 First One need to know what is Ensamble.
 Ensamble is a technology to group some models and make them vote for the final result.
+There are two main kinds of ensamble, bagging and boosting.
+In bagging, models are indipendent of each other.
+In Gradient Boosting, models interatively learn what's left from the previous model.

 <img src="/ReadMeImages/ensamble.png" width="600">